 If English is not your first language you may also need to meet our English language requirements.

 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

 |Registration deadline:||6pm 15 October 2021|

 All candidates must take the computer-based Thinking Skills Assessment (TSA) as part of the application.
 Separate registration for this test is required and it is the responsibility of the candidate to ensure that they are registered.
 We strongly recommend making the arrangements in plenty of time before the deadline.
 Everything you need to know, including guidance on how to prepare, can be found on the TSA page.

 You do not need to submit any written work when you apply for this course.

 What are tutors looking for?

 Applicants will need to display evidence of a strong academic record and perform well in the admissions test.
-At interview tutors are looking for a candidate’s ability to deploy their knowledge in ways that show initiative, enthusiasm and an awareness of the world around them.
+At interview tutors are looking for a candidate’s ability to deploy their knowledge in ways that show initiative and an awareness of the world around them.
 Interviews are not a test of knowledge but give candidates the opportunity to respond in a thoughtful way to unpredictable questions and ideas.
 For more detail on the selection criteria for this course, please see the Geography website.

 The broad set of transferable skills means Geography graduates have a wide range of career opportunities.
 In recent years graduates have proceeded to employment in management consultancy, local and central government, conservation and heritage management, the law, banking, the media, teaching and research.